PTSD after traumatic ocd pregnancy - My OCD Community

 It seems is what’s happening with OCD.
 For instance, you experience a fear of contamination.
 Good reasons to feel safe aren't sufficient.
 You seek to eliminate all possibilities of contamination, which is unrealistic, in order to feel safe.
 It may work for a while, but the anxiety returns after a while.
 What to do about it?

 Ask yourself a question before taking steps to feel safer.
-Is what I'm doing to feel safer making reality a safer and happier place to live?
+Is what I'm doing to feel safer making reality a safer and happier place to live in?
 If not, don't do it.
 Practice response prevention, which is difficult at first, but will make you feel better in the long run.
 For example, some people wash their hands excessively to lessen their fear of contamination, damage their skin and expose it to potential infections.
 The solution for them is not to rely on the feelings of the moment to decide what to do.
 Instead, they should ask themselves whether their actions are making their real environment a better place.
-This a better guide to decide what to do when they feel anxious.
+This a better guide for deciding what to do when they feel anxious.

 By the way, if you're in a lot of turmoil, it's extremely difficult to feel connected to anybody.
 Suffering takes center stage.